Article Image

 Grievance redressal

-Welfare and recognition mechanisms
+Welfare and Recognition Mechanisms

-Trust, engagement, and satisfaction levels
+Levels of trust, engagement, and satisfaction

-9.14 Institutional Mechanisms for Managing Relations
+Institutional Mechanisms for Relations Management

-1. Joint Consultative Machinery (JCM)
+1. Joint Consultative Machinery

-Consists of representatives both from official and staff sides, and works at national, departmental, and regional levels.
+Consists of representatives from both official and staff sides and works at national, departmental, and regional levels.

 2. Staff Welfare Committees

-3. Feedback Mechanisms and Surveys
+3. Feedback mechanisms and surveys

-9.15 Contemporary Issues (2025)
+Contemporary Issues (2025)

-Despite institutional efforts, several pressing issues challenge employer-employee relations in civil services today which are given below:
+Despite institutional efforts, several pressing issues challenge employer-employee relations in civil services today, which are given below:

-1. Lateral Entrants and Cultural Misfit
+1. Lateral Entrants and Cultural Misfits

-2. Transfer and Posting Grievances
+2. Transfer and Posting of Grievances

-3. Lack of Recognition Mechanisms
+3. Lack of recognition mechanisms

 Case Study: Ministry of Electronics – 3-Tier Grievance Redressal Platform

-Local resolution units
+Local resolution units (LRUs)

-Anonymous suggestion boxes with AI tagging
+Anonymous suggestion boxes with artificial intelligence tagging

-Key Reforms and Way Forward
+Key Reforms and the Way Forward

 1. Transparent Postings and Transfer Policies